CainanD/RefAV/README.md

 To be eligible for prizes, teams must submit a technical report, open source their code, and provide instructions on how to reproduce their results.

+### Generating Detections and Tracks
+See the [LT3D repository](https://github.com/neeharperi/LT3D) for information on training a baseline detector and tracker on the Argoverse 2 dataset.

 ### Installation

 Using [Conda](https://anaconda.org/anaconda/conda) is recommended for environment management